Forestry in Taiwan: Taiwan acacia

 Taiwan acacia (Acacia confusa), also known as Formosan koa and Asian walnut, is a hardwood species native to Taiwan.
 It is challenging to work and for this reason was traditionally burned as firewood or turned into charcoal.
 In later years it was exported to China to be made into wood flooring for the American market.
 At its height Taiwan exported more than 1,000 containers of Taiwan acacia to China.
 More recently it has been used domestically to produce high value wood products like musical instruments, furniture, and bathtubs.

 Illegal logging

 Illegal logger are known as shan laoshu, mountain rats, in Taiwan.
 Illegal logging is a major issue in Taiwan with significant revenue derived from the activity by organized crime and downstream industries.
-Most illegal loggers are foreign laborers recruited by Taiwanese bosses, often they don't even know they are participating in an illegal activity.
+Most illegal loggers are foreign laborers recruited by Taiwanese bosses, and often the laborers do not know they are participating in an illegal activity.
+Those directing the illegal logging and profiting the most from it are rarely caught because they do not get their hands dirty.
+Those doing the dirty work of illegal logging face not only the threat of capture and prosecution from the authorities but also the risk of violence from other criminal organizations involved in the illegal wood trade.

 In 2020 the Forestry Bureau greatly increased the maximum fines for illegal logging.
+Illegal logging dropped 80% from 2015 to 2025, the Forestry and Nature Conservation Agency primarily credits this to efforts made in the involvement of tribes in legal and sustainable forest based economic activities.